haider-sama/haider-sama/README.md

 <br />

 Some of my hobbies include programming things which I like, to build, to see them in shape.
 I've used to do source-engine mapping in the past.
 Along, with a few of my hobby projects that I'm working on.
 My first anime is Dragon-Ball-Z which I grew up watching, made me learn a lot of things that I couldn't have learnt without it.
 Some of the major scenes in Z are top-notch.
 Enough to push a man to shatter limits and shackles of doubt that would seperate a legend from a trespasser in this vastness of space that we live in.
 Positive enough to say that I'm a follower of it and know inside-out of the series.
 Whether, it's Z or GT.
 My favourites techniques in the series are Kaio-ken(界王拳), Dragon-First(龍拳), Ultra Instinct (身勝手の極意 (Migatte no Gokui)), Bukūjutsu (舞空術).
-My other hobbies including sketching, primarily dragon ball characters, I also practive martial arts, including boxing, muay thai and wrestling.
+My other hobbies including sketching, primarily dragon ball characters, I also practice martial arts, including boxing, muay thai and wrestling.

 <br />